luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

     output = exec_net.infer(inputs={input_blob: image}) # Do the NN inference

-I haven't noticed any accuracy degredation loss, so we can proceed with model conversion, this time with correct arguments.
+I haven't noticed any accuracy degradation loss, so we can proceed with model conversion, this time with correct arguments.
 We will specify scale value 255 and FP16 datatype.

 .. code-block::